hmchen47/DataScience/ML/MLNN-Hinton/a04-Hyperparameter.md

 + epoch
   + number of epochs: a hyperparameter defines the number times that the learning algorithm will work through the entire training dataset
-  + one epoch: each sample in the training dataseet has had an opportunity to update the internal model parameters
+  + one epoch: each sample in the training dataset has had an opportunity to update the internal model parameters

 + Sample code